-- It can be challenging to keep your ex-racehorse at a healthy bodyweight once they are out of training - Some may need to build up some condition - Others may be at risk of becoming overweight once their workload is reduced - We recommend estimating your horse's weight every fortnight using our scientifically validated weigh tape - Fat Scoring every fortnight can also help, you should aim for a fat score of between 2.5 and 3 out of 5

-This will allow you to adjust their feed accordingly as their requirements change
+- It can be challenging to keep your ex-racehorse at a healthy body weight once they are out of training - Some may need to build up some condition, others may be at risk of becoming over-conditioned once their workload is reduced - We recommend estimating your horse's weight every fortnight using our scientifically validated weigh tape - Fat scoring every fortnight can also help, you should aim for a fat score of between 2.5 and 3 out of 5 - This will allow you to adjust their feed accordingly as their requirements change psyllium for the nutritional maintenance of healthy hindgut function and pH.

-Recommended Feeds:

-- Digestive Support = A combined approach digestive supplement containing Yeast, Pre-biotics and Psyllium for the nutritional maintenance of healthy hindgut function and pH.
 Ideal for horses undergoing dietary change or a change of environment.

-- Staypower Cubes/ Muesli =
+Recommended feeds:

+• Digestive Support: A combined approach digestive supplement containing yeast, prebiotics and
-Steady release energy cube

-for stamina and performance.

-Could be ideal for ex-horses in

-medium to hard work.
+Staypower Cubes/ Muesli: Steady release energy cube for stamina and performance.
+Could be ideal for ex-racehorses in medium to hard work.

-Elite Sport Muesli = A high performance feed suitable for exracehorses in hard work prone to gastric ulceration

-ERS Cubes = Low starch, high oil cubes supporting healthy muscle function and suitable for horses prone to gastric ulceration
+- Elite Sport Muesli: A low starch, high oil feed supporting digestive health and suitable for horses in medium to hard work. - ERS Cubes: Low starch, high oil cubes supporting healthy muscle function and suitable for performance horses.

-Please visit our website, get in touch via social media or call: 01832 737300 dodsonandhorrell.com f 🔊 💆 🖪
+Please visit our website, get in touch via social media or call: 01270 782223 dodsonandhorrell.com f I Y I